rdbf/nginxtune-enhance/README.md

 - **Validation**: Tests Nginx configuration before applying changes
 - **Rollback**: Automatically restores from backup if validation fails
 - **Retention**: Configurable cleanup of old backups (default 30 days)

+## Known Issues

+The CMS overrides, when applied on the control panel, can cause issues with the Enhance file manager.
+The CMS overrides can also prevent installations of ClientExec from completing automated version updates.

 ## Version History